Noricum-BioSoft/DataWeaver.AI/README.md

 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+**Why AGPL-3.0?** This license ensures that DataWeaver.AI and its improvements remain open source, benefiting the entire community.
+It's particularly important for AI and data science tools that run on servers, as it ensures users have access to the source code.

 ### Commercial Licensing

 For commercial use, enterprise deployments, or SaaS offerings, please contact us for commercial licensing options that may be available.